 2Rentals in New Zealand

-You can rent a room, an entire apartment or even a house for a few days or weeks through word of mouth, friends of friends, Facebook or websites like Airbnb.
-This type of short-term accommodation is cheaper and more comfortable than a standard bland hotel room.
-It’s also a chance to meet local people and get tips about the city or the area.
+You can rent a room, an entire apartment or even a house for a few days or weeks through word of mouth, friends of friends, Facebook, or websites like Airbnb.
+This type of short-term accommodation is often cheaper and more comfortable than a standard hotel room.
+It’s also a chance to get tips about the city or the area from locals.

-If you decide to settle for a while, for example, to work, it may be worthwhile to officially become a tenant.
+If you decide to settle in one location for a while, it may be worthwhile to officially become a tenant.

 Sleepouts, studios or one-bedroom apartments give you more independence, but you’re responsible for all the bills and you may have to buy some furniture.
-Furnished, fully equipped apartments (usually called “apart hotels”) are available but they are usually of a higher standard and at a higher price.
+Furnished, fully equipped apartments (usually called “apart hotels”) are available but they are usually of a higher standard and, therefore, at a higher price.

 How to find a rental

-Trade Me and Post a Note are the two main online classifieds sites.
+Trade Me is the main online classifieds site.

-Rental ads are also posted in supermarkets, hostels and any other places visited by backpackers or students (car markets, bars, universities, etc.).
-You can also check Marketplace or local groups such as “Queenstown Rentals” on Facebook, for example.
+Rental ads are also posted in supermarkets, hostels and any other places visited by backpackers or students (car markets, bars, etc.).
+You can also check Facebook Marketplace or local Facebook groups (e.g. “Queenstown Rentals”).

-If you’re staying in a hostel at the beginning of your trip, don’t hesitate to tell your roommates or other travellers that you’re looking for a rental.
-If they’re also looking, they can share info and maybe become future roommates.
+If you’re staying in a hostel at the beginning of your trip, tell other travellers you meet that you’re looking for a rental.
+If they’re also looking around, they can share info and maybe even become your future roommate!

 Watch out for housing scams, especially online.
 Read Common scams to avoid during your working holiday abroad for more details.